Robert Bates (loyalist): Early release and death

 In October 1996, 18 months prior to the signing of the Good Friday Agreement, Bates was cleared for early release by the Life Sentence Review Board.
 He was given the opportunity of participating in a rehabilitation scheme, spending the day on a work placement and returning to prison at night.
 As he arrived for work in his native Shankill area of Belfast early on the morning of 11 June 1997, Bates was shot dead by the son of a UDA man named James Curtis Moorehead, who Bates had killed in 1977.
 The killer identified himself to Bates as the son of his victim before opening fire.
 The Sutton Index of Deaths attributes his assassination to a feud between the UVF and the UDA.
 Bates had been working at the Ex-Prisoners Interpretative Centre (EPIC), a drop-in centre for former loyalist prisoners.

 While Bates's killing had not been sanctioned by the UDA leadership, they rejected UVF demands that the killer should be handed over to them, instead exiling him from the Shankill.
 He was rehoused in the Taughmonagh area where he quickly became an important figure in the local UDA as a part of Jackie McDonald's South Belfast Brigade.

 Bates's name was subsequently included on the banner of a prominent Orange Lodge on the Shankill Road, called Old Boyne Island Heroes.
 Relatives of Shankill butchers victims Cornelius Neeson condemned the banner, stating that "it hurts the memory of those the butchers killed".
 A fellow Lodge member and former friend of Bates defended the inclusion of his name to journalist Peter Taylor: "I knew him very well and he'd been a personal friend for twenty or thirty years and to me he was a gentleman".
 He went on to describe him as having been "an easy-going, decent fellow, and as far as the Lodge is concerned, a man of good-standing".

-He was a buried in a Free Presbyterian Church of Ulster ceremony by Reverend Alan Smylie.
+He was buried in a Free Presbyterian Church of Ulster ceremony by Reverend Alan Smylie.
 Bates's funeral was attended by a large representation from local Orange Lodges.
 Peace activist Mairead Maguire was also amongst the mourners, arguing that Bates had "repented, asked for forgiveness and showed great remorse for what he had done", whilst a memorial service held at the spot of his killing two days after the funeral was attended by Father Gerry Reynolds of Clonard Monastery.